-Lorraine Murphy BSc Psychology, PG Dip Person Centred Counselling, MBACP
+Lorraine Murphy BSc Psychology, PG Dip Counselling, PgC Autism & Asperger MBACP

 Thank you for looking at my profile which will offer you some insight to how I work as a therapist.
 Sometimes, life throws us some challenges that we are able to take in our stride.
 However, sometimes life can throw us challenge after challenge and what we feel we would normally be able to cope with (if we took each individual challenge on their own) becomes overwhelming.
 Things like relationship difficulties, loss/bereavement, trauma and low mood can all take its toll.